andrew/ultimate-awesome/README.md

 - [graphics-and-vision-well-explained](https://github.com/mwtarnowski/graphics-and-vision-well-explained) - A list of high-quality Computer Graphics & Computer Vision learning resources.
 - [TYPO3-knowledge-resources](https://github.com/nextmotion/TYPO3-knowledge-resources) - Awesome list of TYPO3 knowledge resources.
 - [awesome-psp](https://github.com/normanbon/awesome-psp) - A best-effort list for Sony PlayStation Portable and PlayStation Vita consoles for modding purposes.
-- [awesome-obsidian-vault](https://github.com/obsidian-pkm-vault/awesome-obsidian-vault) - Awesome list of obsidian vaults.
 - [awesome-webtech](https://github.com/open-webtech/awesome-webtech) - 😎 A curated list of innovative, open web technologies.
 - [awesome-fabric-server-mods](https://github.com/phomc/awesome-fabric-server-mods) - Awesome Fabric server-side mods.
 - [awesome-functional-verification](https://github.com/radigast/awesome-functional-verification) - List of links to resources related to functional verification.
 - [awesome-cheatsheets](https://github.com/rakesh-sankar/awesome-cheatsheets) - A curated list of cheat-sheet that saves a lot of your time for a better things.
+- [awesome-bluesky-tools](https://github.com/romantseg/awesome-bluesky-tools) - A curated list of apps and tools for Bluesky platform.
 - [Text-based-cs-study](https://github.com/Ryrden/Text-based-cs-study) - This repository has as its purpose centralizing links to learn computing and technologies through text-based materials.
 - [awesome-discord-bot-tools](https://github.com/shitcorp/awesome-discord-bot-tools) - A curated collection of tools for developers working on Discord bots.
 - [awesome-self-driving](https://github.com/Sid1057/awesome-self-driving) -  A list of awesome stuff for self-driving stuff.